Crushed Your Number Last Year? Here's What You Should Do Now

 Many of you had a killer year, despite its challenges.
 It may have been the best you’ve ever had as a sales organization and company.
 However, with any success, comes new challenges.
 Can you repeat the same success next year?
 How are you preparing to ensure the growth your sales organization has achieved doesn't stagnate?

-As a sales leader, this recent success may mean you have the opportunity to invest in your people, build on what was accomplished and continue to accelerate growth.
+As a sales leader, this recent success coming off a good year or strong sales initiative may mean you have the opportunity to further invest in your people, build on what was accomplished and continue to accelerate growth.
 As you work to become an elite sales organization, the stakes will get higher and the room for error will diminish.
-Moving into the expansion-stage of business growth will undoubtedly amplify any existing sales execution challenges within your organization and make it more difficult to implement scalable solutions to course-correct and sustain success.
+Moving into the expansion stage of business growth will undoubtedly amplify any existing sales execution challenges within your organization and make it more difficult to implement scalable solutions to course-correct and sustain success.

 One of the benefits of success is often additional resources to invest.
 Commit to improving your sales organization’s ability to execute.
 Create more discipline around the key areas of sales effectiveness.
 Prioritize your sales team’s biggest opportunities to improve sales execution and define clear, actionable next steps to scale success.
 Taking these steps will ensure you repeat your success, and perhaps even exceed it.